Brownster/id3-tagger/USAGE.md

 This will show you:
 - How many MP3 files were found
-- Which files would have tags added
+- Which files would have a genre added
-- What tags would be added (genre, year, or both)
 - Any files that couldn't be processed

 ### Step 4: Run for Real